Skip to main content

 Can I extend my stay if I choose a shorter Expedition?

-As the 7-week projects form part of the 10-week Expedition you may be able to extend your stay, depending on availability.
+As the 5 and 7-week projects form part of the 10-week Expedition you may be able to extend your stay, depending on availability.

 Do I have to be really fit for the adventure phase of Expedition?

-A basic level of fitness is necessary, but venturers achieve this through both team support and sheer determination!
+A basic level of fitness is necessary, but Venturers achieve this through both team support and sheer determination!
+One of the good reasons to take a gap year with Raleigh is the opportunity to challenge yourself physically and mentally.

 Will I be doing work that takes away jobs from local people?

 Not at all.
 We work with partners and communities to provide materials and manpower to complete projects that would not otherwise get done, for example, due to lack of funds.
-On our project sites, we work alongside local people and as much as possible, we recruit full-time staff from the countries where we work.
+On our project sites, we work alongside local people and, as much as possible, we recruit full-time staff from the countries where we work.
+Why do a gap year with Raleigh?
+It’s about making a real impact and learning from the communities you support.

 Can I choose the projects that I work on?

-Are we allowed to travel outside of camp whilst on Expedition?
+Are we allowed to travel outside of project sites whilst on Expedition?

 Will I be allowed to call home?